apiverve/zipcodes.NET-API/Readme.md

-Zip Codes API
+Zip Codes Lookup API
 ============

-Zip Codes is a simple tool for looking up zip codes.
-It returns the city, state, and more of a zip code.
+Zip Codes Lookup is a simple tool for looking up the zip codes of a city.
+It returns the zip codes of the city.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)
 ![Prod Ready](https://img.shields.io/badge/production-ready-blue)

-This is a .NET Wrapper for the [Zip Codes API](https://apiverve.com/marketplace/api/zipcodes)
+This is a .NET Wrapper for the [Zip Codes Lookup API](https://apiverve.com/marketplace/api/zipcodes)

 ---